leaf-ai/platform-services/README.md

 stencil < honeycomb-opentracing-proxy.yaml | kubectl apply -f -
 </b></code></pre>

+In order to instrument the base Kubernetes deployment for us with honeycomb you should follow the instructions found at https://docs.honeycomb.io/getting-data-in/integrations/kubernetes/.

 ## Helm Kubernetes package manager

 Helm is used by several packages that are deployed using Kubernetes.
 Helm can be installed using instructions found at, https://helm.sh/docs/using\_helm/#installing-helm.